 What Causes Feather Plucking?

 Feather plucking can be caused by a number of things from a medical problem, to of a too small cage, to a poor diet.
 It can be caused by lack of enrichment, limited exercise, or boredom, amongst other things.

 What do all of these issues have in common?
 They all bring stress on.
 Add a couple of these stressors together, and a bird could resort to something drastic, like feather plucking.

 It could be physical stress from a medical stress or malnutrition from a poor diet poor diet.
 Maybe it's emotional stress from lack of enrichment, boredom, or being rehomed.
 Stress takes a toll.
 On people and on animals.

 Feather plucking in birds is a big problem but BirdSupplies.com specializes in feather plucking birds.
 You'll find a system of products designed to support you and your pet, from bird collars, to nutritional supplements and feather plucking sprays, to helpful educational resources that walk you through retraining your pet.

-The definition is “the willful damage or destruction by a bird of its own feathers.
-The general term of “feather destructive behaviors” (or FDB) encompasses any form of a bird’s self-inflicted feather damage, including shredding the feathers, biting them off, pulling them out, etc.” About 10% of birds that engage in FDB progress toward self-mutilation behavior.
+By definition of feather plucking is “the willful damage or destruction by a bird of its own feathers.
+The general term of feather plucking encompasses any form of self-inflicted feather damage, including shredding the feathers, biting them off, pulling them out, and even self-mutilation.
+About 10% of birds that engage in in feather plucking progress toward self-mutilation behavior.

 - Shower perch to make bathing easier